At a glance

 - Decide on the SAT, ACT, both, or neither.
 Consider which college entrance exam is a better fit for your child.
-And as you research potential colleges, keep in mind that some colleges are test-optional.
+Keep in mind that some colleges are now test-optional.

 - Kids with IEPs and 504 plans have to apply for accommodations, too.
-Getting accommodations on the SAT or ACT isn’t automatic for students with or .
-They still have to formally apply for them.
-Both tests have specific guidelines on the required documentation.
-Check out the SAT documentation requirements, or download a PDF of the ACT requirements.
+Accommodations on the SAT or ACT aren’t automatic for students with or .
+Check out the SAT documentation requirements, or download a copy of the ACT requirements.

-- Use the SAT and ACT websites.
-The SAT and ACT websites are updated when new information is available.
-They’re the final word on applications and available accommodations.
+- Use the SAT and ACT websites as the final word.
+The SAT and ACT sites are updated when new information is available.

 - Extended time